 Even if you’re just on a short short trip, learning the super basics of a foreign language can be an easy step to get a little more out of your trip—even if it’s just a polite smile as you stumble your way through “thank you” in Khmer (au khun).

-While many local students study English at school, the level they leave with is often rudimentary at best, and as very few foreign travellers study any Khmer, Lao, Thai or Vietnamese whatsoever at school, it’s not at all unusual to come up against language barriers over and over again while travelling.
+While many local students study English at school, the level they leave with is often rudimentary at best, and as few foreign travellers study any Southeast Asian languages at school, it’s not at all unusual to come up against language barriers over and over again while travelling.
 The simplest way to get around this kind of problem, not surprisingly, is to learn some of the local language.

 If you’re planning a longer trip or this is going to be one of many to a country, then we’d suggest jumping in and getting a more extensive language coursework book.
 Some of the better regarded ones are listed below.
 More formal language texts are appropriate for those looking to get beyond “Where is the bus station?”
 However, before you go and buy a whole collection of learning texts, consider how much time you have to put into serious language self-study.

 Pimsleur Direct has an excellent reference dealing with the question “How long do I need to learn a language?”
-They use the FSI (Foreign Service Institute) Rating Scale and suggest that to gain a minimum professional level of proficiency in Khmer, Lao, Thai or Vietnamese, you’re looking at around 44 weeks, or 1,320 hours of study -- that’s study via the FSI intensive course where one “studies a language for six hours a day, five days a week, in a class of no more than 10 students, led by an experienced linguist and a well-trained native drillmaster”.
+They use the FSI (Foreign Service Institute) Rating Scale and suggest that to gain a minimum professional level of proficiency in Khmer, Lao, Thai or Vietnamese, you’re looking at around 44 weeks, or 1,320 hours of study—that’s study via the FSI intensive course where one “studies a language for six hours a day, five days a week, in a class of no more than 10 students, led by an experienced linguist and a well-trained native drillmaster”.
 What that means is it could take you a good deal longer if you’re doing an hour a day during your lunch break.

 Planning well is an integral part of getting the most out of your trip.
 Be it picking the right backpack, the right vaccinations or the right country, the simple decisions are often the most important.